Frazzot/NTI-EU-CODE-WEEK-2022/README.md

-# Johanneberg Challenge - Snake in p5.js!
+# NTI EU Code Week 2022 - Snake in p5.js!

 >The following documentation will provide you with all information needed to participate in the challenge.